kos-conf/restaurant-recommender-application/README.md

 ## Tear down infrastructure

-Once you are done exploring, don't forget to tear down the MongoDB Atlas and Confluent Cloud resources created for this demo.
+Once you are done exploring, don't forget to tear down Confluent Cloud resources created for this demo.

+**First stop all the statements before we execute the next steps (!Important)**

 On the Confluent Cloud side, since you created all resources in an environment, you can simply delete the environment and then all resources created for this demo will be deleted (i.e., the Kafka cluster, connector, Flink compute pool, and associated API keys).
 Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `agentic-rag: